EpiModel/EpiModel/README.md

 Please also <a href="mailto:samuel.m.jenness@emory.edu?Subject=We Used EpiModel in Our Study!" target="_top">send us an email </a> if you have used EpiModel in your work so we can add the citation below.

 ### Funding
-The primary support for the development of these software tools and statistical methods has been by  two National Institutes of Health (NIH) grants:
+The primary support for the development of these software tools and statistical methods has been by two National Institutes of Health (NIH) grants.
+Our applied research projects using EpiModel have received funding from the NIH and Centers for Disease Control and Prevention (CDC).
+Our team also receives institutional support through center-level NIH grants.
+A full list of our funding support can be found [here](https://github.com/statnet/EpiModel/wiki/EpiModel-Funding).

-* [NIH R01 AI138783](https://projectreporter.nih.gov/project_info_description.cfm?aid=9623724): EpiModel 2.0: Integrated Network Models for HIV/STI Prevention Science (PI: Samuel Jenness)
-* [NIH R01 HD68395](https://projectreporter.nih.gov/project_info_description.cfm?aid=8841605): Statistical Methods for Network Epidemiology (PI: Martina Morris)

-Our applied research projects using EpiModel have received funding from the NIH and Centers for Disease Control and Prevention (CDC):

-* [NIH R21 MH112449](https://projectreporter.nih.gov/project_info_description.cfm?aid=9271672): Modeling Antiretroviral-Based Prevention among MSM in the US (PI: Samuel Jenness)
-* [NIH R21 HD075662](https://projectreporter.nih.gov/project_info_description.cfm?aid=8601779): Using Sexual Network Transmission Models to Explain HIV Disparities Between Black and White MSM (PI: Steven Goodreau)
-* [NIH R01 AI108490](https://projectreporter.nih.gov/project_info_description.cfm?aid=9024415): Integrated Bio-Social Models for HIV Epidemiology (MPIs: Steven Goodreau, Joshua Herbeck, and John Mittler)
-* [CDC U38 PS004646](https://projectreporter.nih.gov/project_info_details.cfm?aid=8926715): Enhancing Models of HIV, Viral Hepatitis, STIs, and Tuberculosis to Inform and Improve Public Health Impact (PI: Patrick Sullivan)

-Our team also receives institutional support through the following center-level NIH grants:

-* [NIH P30 AI050409](https://projectreporter.nih.gov/project_info_description.cfm?aid=9120767): Center for AIDS Research at Emory University (MPIs: Carlos del Rio and James Curran)
-* [NIH P30 AI027757](https://projectreporter.nih.gov/project_info_description.cfm?aid=9069392): Center for AIDS Research at the University of Washington (PI: King Holmes)

 ### EpiModel in the Scientific Literature